 This funder dedicates itself to integrating environmental classroom learning with hands-on field study for K-12 students, particularly scientifically rigorous projects that focus on ecology and conservation.

 Getting funding from the philanthropic arm of AT&T is tough.
-It supports college and career readiness with an emphasis on improving STEM education opportunities at the the K-12 level.
+It supports college and career readiness with an emphasis on improving STEM education opportunities at the K-12 level.

 The Baxter International Foundation awards science education grants to academic institutions at the K-12 and postsecondary levels.